 Selling and administrative expenses include a combination of both fixed and variable expenses.
-These expenses consist of compensation and benefits for employees, temporary and contract labor and marketing-related expenses.
+These expenses consist of compensation and benefits for employees, temporary and contract labor and marketing-related expenses, accounting, legal, and consulting fees, travel and entertainment expenses, credit card processing fees, off-site storage fees, utilities, bad debt, and other miscellaneous operating expenses.

-For the year ended December 31, 2022, overall selling and administrative expenses decreased by \$1.9 million, or 6.7%, to \$27.5 million, as compared to \$29.4 million for the same period in 2021.
-The decrease in selling and administrative expenses consisted of a \$1.1 million decrease in payroll costs, a \$0.5 million decrease in marketing costs and a \$0.3 million decrease in distribution costs.
+For the years ended December 31, 2023 and 2022, overall selling and administrative expenses were \$48.6 million and \$47.4 million, respectively.
+The increase of \$1.2 million primarily includes \$0.9 million increase in legal and consulting fees related to the start-up of our NEMO business, \$0.8 million increase in marketing costs, \$0.5 million increase in our provision of bad debt, offset by a \$1.0 million decrease in payroll and benefits costs.